 The accused was operating a motor vehicle on in the City of Toronto and became involved in a property damage accident.

-The police officer arrived on scene and demanded the accused provide the documents for the motor vehicle.
+The police officer arrived and demanded the accused provide the documents for the motor vehicle.
 While speaking to driver the officer noticed a strong odour of alcoholic beverage, he was unsteady on his feet, swaying from side to side, and had urinated himself.

 The driver admitted to the officer that he was the driver of the motor vehicle, and that he consumed two bottles of beer earlier that evening.